Fred Eychaner

-Fred Eychaner (born c.
-1945) is an American businessman and philanthropist.
+Fred Eychaner (born 1944) is an American businessman and philanthropist.

 Eychaner is the chairman of Newsweb Corporation.
 He was included in Chicago magazine's 2014 list of the 100 most powerful Chicagoans.
 In 2005, the Chicago Tribune estimated his wealth at $500 million.
 In 2015, he was inducted into the Chicago LGBT Hall of Fame.

 Eychaner is a major donor to Democratic campaigns, gay rights advocacy groups, and arts organizations.

+Eychaner is gay and is married to Danny Leung.

 Early life and education

 Eychaner was born to a middle-class Methodist family in DeKalb, Illinois, the son of Mildred (Lovett) and Howard Franklin Eychaner.
 His father owned a moving and storage business.
 He has three siblings, including Iowa businessman Rich Eychaner.
 He attended the Medill School of Journalism.

 Business interests

 In the late 1970s, Eychaner founded Metrowest Corporation, which would eventually become Newsweb, which prints a wide variety of newspapers.
 It was in 1982 that, through Metrowest, he launched Chicago television station WPWR-TV Channel 50 in Chicago.
 It was also in 1982 that, alongside Chicago White Sox owners Jerry Reinsdorf and Eddie Einhorn, he was involved in the launching of the subscription sports television service Sportsvision.
-The service was sold to Cablevision Systems Corporation in 1984, who converted it into a basic cable service.
+The service was sold to Cablevision in 1984, which converted it into a basic cable service.
 In 2002, WPWR was sold to Fox Television Stations for a reported $425 million.
 Then, in 2005, through Newsweb, he launched Chicago radio station WCPT (820 AM), branded as Chicago's Progressive Talk.